What is the latest update in the EdTech market?

 How big is the EdTech market in 2026?

-Based on our analysis, the EdTech market is worth approximately $205 billion in 2026, with estimates from major research firms clustering between $200 billion and $215 billion.
+Our best estimate is that the EdTech market is worth around $205 billion in 2026, with most credible sources clustering between $200 billion and $215 billion.

 This is not a random guess, if you want to know how we have come up with this estimate, you can read our EdTech market size analysis here.